phamkhactuy/cortex-example/cpp-qt/README.md

 On Windows, you may need to add the appropriate Qt bin folder to your PATH environment variable.
 For example, if you installed Qt 5.9.3 in C:\Qt and you use Visual Studio 2015, you should add "C:\Qt\5.9.3\msvc2015\bin" to your PATH.

-## Configure your Emotiv id and client id
+## Configure your EmotivID and client id

 To run these examples successfully, you need to edit **SessionCreator.cpp**, located in the **cortexclient** folder.

 At the top of this file, you need to set the client id and client secret of your Cortex app.
+In the same file, you also need to set your EmotivID and password.

-To get a client id and a client secret, you must connect to your Emotiv account on emotiv.com and create a Cortex app.
+To get a client id and a client secret, you must connect to your Emotiv account on [emotiv.com](https://www.emotiv.com/my-account/cortex-apps/) and create a Cortex app.
+If you don't have a EmotivID, you can [register here](https://id.emotivcloud.com/eoidc/account/registration/).

-In the same file, you also need to set your Emotiv id and password.

 ## Code structure